DoctorKhan/quantum-resonance-ledger/docs/yellowpaper.md

 -   **Verification Anchoring:** Optimized primitives for immutable timestamping of cryptographic proofs.
 -   **Wavefunction Stability Index (WSI):** A novel mechanism for representing stable value, detailed in Section 3.4.

-### **3.4 Wavefunction Stability Index (WSI): A Dynamic Pseudo-Stablecoin**
+### **3.4 Wavefunction Stability Index (WSI): A Dynamic Stability Reference**

-**(New Section)**
-Instead of implementing a traditional minted algorithmic stablecoin, QRL introduces the **Wavefunction Stability Index (WSI)**, a dynamically adaptive representation of stable value (e.g., pegged to $1 USD).
+Instead of relying solely on external oracles or fixed-basket stablecoins, QRL introduces the **Wavefunction Stability Index (WSI)**, a dynamically adaptive *reference* for stable value (e.g., targeting $1 USD).
+It serves as a core component that can underpin various stable value mechanisms within the QRL ecosystem, such as the Quantum Stable Dollar (QSD) described in Section 3.11.

--   **Concept:** WSI is not a directly minted token but represents the target value of a *virtual, dynamically weighted basket* of various established stablecoins (e.g., USDC, DAI, EURC) bridged onto QRL (as `qUSDC`, `qDAI`, etc.).
+-   **Concept:** WSI is not a directly minted token itself.
+It represents the target value of a *virtual, dynamically weighted basket* of various established stablecoins (e.g., USDC, DAI, EURC) bridged onto QRL (as `qUSDC`, `qDAI`, etc.).
+-   **Distinction from Other Models:**
+    *   Unlike static baskets (e.g., index tokens), WSI's target weights are not fixed or manually rebalanced via governance.
+    *   Unlike AMM pools (e.g., Curve), WSI actively adjusts its *target composition* based on constituent stability, rather than just reflecting pool value.
+    *   Unlike multi-collateral stablecoins (e.g., DAI), WSI's stability mechanism focuses on the *reference basket composition*, not directly on collateral management (though QRL can manage collateral separately, see QSD).
 -   **Weights as Wavefunction Parameters:** The target allocation weights ($\theta_{w,i}$) for each constituent stablecoin (`qStablecoin_i`) in the virtual basket are treated as **dynamic QRL parameters**, each governed by its own wavefunction $\Psi_{w,i}(\theta_{w,i})$ and probabilistic bounds, subject to $\sum_i \theta_{w,i} = 1$.
--   **Hamiltonian Goal:** The QRL Hamiltonian $H(S)$ includes a strong penalty term for deviations of the WSI's calculated market value (based on oracle prices and target weights $\theta_{w,i}$) from its $1$ peg.
+-   **Hamiltonian Goal:** The QRL Hamiltonian $H(S)$ includes a strong penalty term for deviations of the WSI's calculated market value (based on oracle prices and target weights $\theta_{w,i}$) from its $1$ target peg.
--   **Dynamic Rebalancing via Hamiltonian Optimization:** When a constituent stablecoin's oracle price deviates, the Hamiltonian increases.
+-   **Dynamic Rebalancing via Hamiltonian Optimization:** When a constituent stablecoin's oracle price deviates significantly, the Hamiltonian increases.
 The QRL parameter update mechanism (Eq.
 4.4), driven by the Hamiltonian gradient $\nabla_{\theta_w} H$, automatically adjusts the *target weights* $\theta_{w,i}$.
-It reduces the target weight of underperforming stablecoins and increases the weight of those maintaining their peg, effectively executing an automated "flight-to-quality" for the *target* composition of the index.
+It reduces the target weight of underperforming or de-pegging stablecoins and increases the weight of those maintaining their peg, effectively executing an automated "flight-to-quality" for the *target* composition of the index.
--   **Superior Stability Potential:** The WSI derives stability from both **diversification** across multiple stablecoins and, uniquely, the **active, automated re-weighting** driven by QRL's core optimization dynamics.
-It aims to be more resilient to the failure or volatility of any single constituent stablecoin compared to static baskets or traditional algorithmic models.
-The WSI can serve as a highly stable unit of account or value reference within the QRL ecosystem.
-Linking actual holdings to these target weights can be achieved via protocol incentives or specialized pools.
+-   **Role and Stability Potential:** The WSI provides a highly adaptive and potentially resilient *reference point* for stable value within QRL.
+Its stability stems from both **diversification** and the unique **active, automated re-weighting** driven by QRL's core optimization dynamics.
+It aims to be more robust against the failure or volatility of any single constituent stablecoin compared to static baskets.
+The WSI can serve as a reliable unit of account or value reference, and its target weights can inform the management of actual protocol reserves or stablecoin collateral pools (see Section 3.11).

 ### **3.5 Probabilistic Parameter Envelopes and Wavefunction Representation**